DigiBP/Team-Saechsilueuete/README.md

 <img width="250" src="https://user-images.githubusercontent.com/8128472/208303149-8cf06d61-dd2d-4668-8333-5d5b2fe122e5.png">

-Once the Make receives a trigger from Camunda, it will automatically generate and send an e-mail using the information provided previously thoughout the process (swissmedic_id, VDC_link, approval_form)
+Once the Make receives a trigger from Camunda, it will automatically generate and send an email using the information provided previously thoughout the process (swissmedic_id, VDC_link, approval_form)

 <img width="250" src="https://user-images.githubusercontent.com/8128472/208303223-6737a1bf-7e42-4dba-b6d0-09fa0733ffe0.png">

-**INSERT A REAL E-MAIL RECEIVED DURING THE PROCESS RECORDING**
+**INSERT A REAL EMAIL RECEIVED DURING THE PROCESS RECORDING**

-The approval form link will already pre-fill all of the information, the approver will only have to enter their e-mail and Approve or Reject the request.
+The approval form link will already pre-fill all of the information, the approver will only have to enter their email and Approve or Reject the request.
 In the case of rejection, the form has a field where additional information can be eneterd.

 <img width="250" src="https://user-images.githubusercontent.com/8128472/208303722-ca927927-b638-4786-ad21-6796aec6f6d1.png">